 My son likes potty humor and the Captain Underpants series certainly delivers.
 When my son finished this series, he moved on to a few other books by Dav Pilkey including his caveman graphic novel and the super baby one.
 He enjoyed and recommends all of them!

 We only found a few of these graphic novels in our library — graphic novels are very popular! — and I found the plot hard to follow but my son did not have that problem.
 We read the graphic novels alongside the Ninjago chapter books (and watched the cartoon and played with the legos).
 It was all Ninjago, all the time for a short while.

 Percy Jackson Graphic Novel

-This is what you do if your son’s friend are racing through the Percy Jackson series and your child feels left out.
+This is what you do if your son’s friend is racing through the Percy Jackson series and your child feels left out.
 My son’s friends also started acting out the books at recess which make it even more imperative to read the books.
-If the Percy Jackson chapter book are too overwhelming — they are actually YA books! — then try the graphic novel.
+If the Percy Jackson chapter book is too overwhelming — they are actually YA books! — then try the graphic novel.
 The characters look like teenagers in the graphic novel but it stays true to the plot.
-Also, try the Percy Jackson audio books.
+Also, try the Percy Jackson audiobooks.
 You can find those at your library too!